Momeks/SwiftUI-Modal-Transition/README.md

 # SwiftUI-Modal-Transition
-Modal transition and presention in SwiftUI.
+Example of modal transition and presentation in SwiftUI